Three students work on a small machine on wheels on a desk in a lab.

 Graduate Assistantships

 Saint Martin’s University offers a limited number of graduate assistantships to graduate students.
-Contact the Office of the Provost for more information.
+Contact your graduate program director for more information.

 Master of Science in Mechanical Engineering Requirements